CharlyMannion/CMannion_CV/README.md

 [Linkedin](https://www.linkedin.com/in/charly-mannion-75483523/) |
 [Github](https://github.com/CharlyMannion) | [Skills](https://github.com/CharlyMannion/CMannion_CV#skills) | [Education](https://github.com/CharlyMannion/CMannion_CV#education) | [Previous Experience](https://github.com/CharlyMannion/CMannion_CV#previous-experience)

+## About Me

-I am a full stack developer, graduate of Makers Academy, and current student of Northcoders.
-I'm looking for a role where I can learn and grow within in a supportive team environment.
-I am excited to get back to work following a period of ill health, which has strengthened my resolve to become a skilled developer.
+I am a full stack developer, graduate of Makers Academy and the University of Edinburgh, and current student at Northcoders.
+I am looking for a role where I can learn and grow, at a company with a good culture and a supportive team environment.
+I am excited to get back to work following a period of absence from work due to ill health.
+This experience has strengthened my resolve to become a skilled developer.

 ## Projects
 | Title | Description | Development Timeframe | Technologies Used | Test Suites/CIs/CDs Employed |